xpack/xpack-build-box/README.md

 For Arm binaries, the base distribution is **Ubuntu 16.04 LTS (xenial)**, (2.23); the resulting binaries should run on all Raspberry Pi class machines, or larger.

+However, support for RHEL 7 is a hard requirement, and will probably be dropped soon, also moving to Ubuntu 16.04 LTS.